What is Earth Hour?

 What is Earth Hour Blue?

-Earth Hour Blue is an all-new digital crowdfunding and crowdsourcing platform for the planet launched in 2014 to capture the power of the crowd and engage people around the world beyond the famous hour-long lights out event.
-The crowdfunding section of the platform allows participants to financially support and deliver positive, tangible changes to people and communities all over the world.
+Earth Hour Blue is an all-new digital crowdfunding and crowdsourcing platform for the planet launched in 2014 to capture the power of the crowd and engage people around the world beyond the lights out event.
+The crowdfunding section of the platform allows participants to financially support and deliver positive, tangible changes to the environment and communities all over the world.
 Individuals can also use Earth Hour Blue’s crowdsourcing platform, which will call for people to add their voice to some of the biggest environmental campaigns across the world.

 When does Earth Hour take place?